 2. Spreadsheets will save your life.

-Our best advice: Use a spreadsheet to track RSVPs as they come in.
+Use a spreadsheet to track RSVPs as they come in.
+If you are using Minted’s online RSVP on the wedding website, export the list from the website.
 Next, insert a column into your RSVP spreadsheet categorizing and color-coding all guests by relationship.
-For example your family, your partner's family, your friends, your partner's friends, your coworkers, your partner's coworkers, and so on.
-That way, you'll be able to easily sort your guest list and break it down into more logical table groupings.
+Color coding is an easy way to visually sort your guest list and break it down into more logical table groupings.

 3. Finalize the reception layout.